fabver82/symfony-workshop/readme.md

 You have just setup your docker-compose file for MySql.

 IMPORTANT: modify the port to '3306:3306'.
-If you don't do it, the port will be random everytime you run docker.
+If you don't do it, the port will be random everytime you run docker and you will need to edit the .env file often.

 Symfony need to know how to connect to your database.
 You need to modify it into the .env file :

 - comment the postgresql line if it still here
 - uncomment the one for mysql.
 - Edit it with the db name and password to you setup.
-- run docker compose
+- run docker compose up -d

 ## Our home page